ShrikeshB/Planet-Earth/README.md

 # PlanetEarth

 ## what this website is about:
-* It is displays the popular places to visit in particular country.
+* It showcases the popular tourist destinations within a specific country.
-* It also show what resources/gear needed to carry while visiting these places.
+* It should also indicate the necessary resources and gear to bring when visiting these locations.
 >  note:
-> It is only frontend part.
+> Code files are exclusively pertains to the frontend aspect.

 ## Pages: